cassidoo/getting-a-gig/README.md

 ## Networking
 ### Elevator Pitch
-#### Talking about projects

-Which sounds better?

-a.
-I'm a web designer for a club website

-b.
-I developed and maintained website for engineering club using HTML, CSS, Javascript, and JQuery to promote the club and give members crucial updates about meetings and events.
-In three months, our club gained 23 new members, and the website received 5000 hits.

-It's obvious - b sounds way better.
-Having skills and experience is one thing.
-Selling them is an entirely different art.
-When you're describing a skill - whether it's on a resume or in an interview, ask yourself:

-- **What?** - Did you create an iPhone app?
-Complete a project?
-Found a club?
-- **How?** - Which technologies did you use?
-Did you use a specific API?
-- **When?** - This past summer?
-Last year?
-When you were in preschool?
-- **Why?** - To save the world?
-For a hackathon?
-School project?
-- **Impact?** - How is the world different because of your project/internship/club/etc.?
-Quantify it, if you can - numbers of website hits, etc.

 ## Fellowships
 Fellowships are a great way to network with a community and get valuable mentorship that will most certainly help you in the long run.
 They vary depending on the program, but typically you'll get assigned a mentor or two, go to several events to network with professionals, and intern for a company that has partnered with the specific fellowship program.